Closing Date: 15 November 2020

 WHERE AND WHEN IS THE STUDY?

-The study can be completed remotely and will take place between end of August and mid October 2020.
+The study can be completed remotely and will take place between October and November 2020.
 We encourage you to register your interest by completing the background survey.
 We will contact you with more details about the study via email or phone, whichever preferred by you.

 HOW DO I SIGN UP?